There is a camera. It is necessary to measure its sensitivity.

 With standard analog cameras it is usually enough to choose the black darkest square on the gray scale.
 Automation analog camera works in such a way that the black level is kept when changing the light, not cutting off the signal and noise.

 Complicated analog cameras with digital processing, IP cameras can behave unpredictably.
 Sometimes while changing light levels some of squares in the gray scale goes for the black level or rise above the black level, black level "floats."
-In this case we have to change places for sensors, making sure that the dark area is really darkest and the noise is not cut by the black level.
+In this case we have to choose to measure different areas, making sure that the dark area is really darkest and the noise is not cut by the black level.

 11. Value of illumination at which the image is obtained is the Minimum scene illumination for the tested camera at signal/noise ratio equal 17dB and lens F1.2 (F2.0 for a camera with mini-lens).

-The Max. level of brightness is the IRE at the minimum illumination.
+The Maximum level of brightness is the IRE at the minimum illumination.

 With complicated analog cameras and IP cameras may be a situation when we can not get the signal to noise ratio equal to 17dB because of constantly working noise reduction schemes.
 If the noise reduction can not be disabled, then we can not use the Signal/Noise ratio as a boundary criterion of sensitivity.
 In this case we have to choose another boundary criteria, for example the image resolution.
 Precise modeling of the sensitivity of these cameras is not possible, but an approximate simulation of images details may be sufficient for practice.